atsign-foundation/arrive/README.md

 ## Who is this for?

-We have open sourced @‎rrive so that you can see how apps on The @ Platform work.
-We also welcome issues and pull requests so that we can make @‎rrive better.
+We have open sourced atArrive so that you can see how apps on The atPlatform work.
+We also welcome issues and pull requests so that we can make atArrive better.

 To access map and location search: